The White Album at The Slaughtered House

 Photos: Arnaud Stephenson

-For further information about The White Album and future events, click here.
+For further information and future events visit The White Album’s website here.